lzt66666/TDL-WMS-laser-calibration-helper/README.md

 This calibration process is decribed by Chao et al. [<sup>1</sup>](#chao_WMS)

 ## System requirements
 This code requires MATLAB R2019b or higher version (Windows, macOS, Linux).
-You may still be able to run this code on a earlier version.
+You may still be able to run this code on earlier versions.
 It is recommended to use the latest version for editing.

 ## User guide